-For the next hour Petersen droned on about the supply station at the Uranian moon, Miranda, where Red Dwarf was due to stop off for supplies in seven weeks.
+For the next hour Petersen droned on about the supply station at die Uranian moon, Miranda, where Red Dwarf was due to stop off for supplies in seven weeks.
 It was to be their only shore leave between Saturn and Triton, and Petersen was telling him what a great time they were going to have.
 But Lister wasn't listening.
-He was looking across the crowded cocktail bar, trying to calculate the amount of drink left in the glasses of the girl with the pinball smile and her female companion, so he could be at the bar just as she arrived, and casually offer to buy her a drink women for a date, provided he wasn't too keen on them.
-When he was, which didn't happen too often, he had all the charm, wit, and self-possession of an Alsatian dog after a head-swap operation.
-She got up to go to the bar.
-Lister got up, too.
-They exchanged smiles, ordered drinks and went back to their separate tables.
+He was looking across the crowded cocktail bar, trying to calculate the amount of drink left in the glasses of the girl with the pinball smile and her female companion, so he could be at the bar just as she arrived, and casually offer to buy her a drink.

 Who was he kidding?
 How do you casually offer to buy someone a drink, without making it sound like 'I want you to have my babies'?
 If he hadn't been crazy about her, it wouldn't have been a problem.
-Lister never had any trouble asking
+Lister never had any trouble asking women for a date, provided he wasn't too keen on them.
+When he was, which didn't happen too often, he had all the charm, wit, and self-possession of an Alsatian dog after a head-swap operation.